Mezriss/js13k-2025/README.md

 To finish the level, you must ring all the temple bells to warn people about the upcoming earthquake.

 ## Unfrotunately
-I ran out of time, so there is no sound, and only one introductory level is available (the other four are copies of a test level).
+I ran out of time, so there is no sound, and only four level are available.

 ## License
 Code: MIT